trust-mfn-berlin/animals-as-objects/vault/story.industrial micropaleontology.md

 [^1]: This history is told in detail in Gries, Robbie Rice.
 "How female geologists were written out of history: the micropaleontology breakthrough." _Geological Society of America Memoirs_ 214 (2018): 11-22. https://doi.org/10.1130/2018.1214(02)
 [^2]: Some important aspects of the history of this laboratory are narrated on the Smithsonian National Museum of Natural History's website: https://naturalhistory.si.edu/research/paleobiology/collections-overview/foraminifera-collections/joseph-cushman.
 [^3]: For the history of Soviet micropaleonotlogy: Mikhalevich, Valeria & Bugrova, Eleonora & Basov, Valeriy & Zakrevskaya, Elena & Dmitrieva, Tatiana & Barash, Max.
 "The Russian School of Foraminiferology." _The Journal of Foraminiferal Research_ 50 (2020): 97-107. https://doi.org/10.2113/gsjfr.50.1.97.
 And: Yakovleva‐O'Neill, Svetlana P., and Genrieta E. Kolzova.
 "A history of the first micropalaeontological laboratory in the former Soviet Union."
 Landmarks in _Foraminiferal Micropalaeontology: History and Development_, The Micropalaeontological Society, Special Publications (2013): 59-66. https://doi.org/10.1144/TMS6.6

+[^4]: For the history of Soviet micropaleonotlogy: Mikhalevich, Valeria & Bugrova, Eleonora & Basov, Valeriy & Zakrevskaya, Elena & Dmitrieva, Tatiana & Barash, Max.
+"The Russian School of Foraminiferology." _The Journal of Foraminiferal Research_ 50 (2020): 97-107. https://doi.org/10.2113/gsjfr.50.1.97.
+And: Yakovleva‐O'Neill, Svetlana P., and Genrieta E. Kolzova.
+"A history of the first micropalaeontological laboratory in the former Soviet Union."
+Landmarks in _Foraminiferal Micropalaeontology: History and Development_, The Micropalaeontological Society, Special Publications (2013): 59-66. https://doi.org/10.1144/TMS6.6

 <!-- And this allows us to leave notes to the others that are not visible in the preview. -->